justinfernald/JSTML/README.md

 # JSTML (JavaScript Text Markup Language)

+Currently not working on this.
+If someone wants to contribute feel free to make pull requests.

 ### Description

 Tiny project I just wanted to make really quick to take a break.
 It is a simple HTML generator in native JavaScript Syntax.
 It is inspired from the Flutter syntax of generating views.